luphysics/PyMODAlib/README.md

 #### `implementations` package

 The `implementations` package contains a `matlab` package and a `python` package.
 The `matlab` package contains wrappers for algorithms supplied by MATLAB-packaged libraries, while the `python` package contains algorithms implemented purely in Python.

+### "Gotchas"

+When importing a function/package from another part of `pymodalib`, your IDE may auto-import the package without the `pymodalib` prefix.
+For example, `pymodalib.algorithms.wavelet` may be imported as `algorithms.wavelet`.
+This can cause some confusing errors.

+For reliable uninstall behaviour, don't run `python setup.py install`.
+The command listed above, using `pip`, is more reliable.
+To install PyMODAlib from source without using editable mode, you can run `pip install .`.

+Don't install the library from source if your terminal has navigated to the folder via a symlink.

 ### MATLAB-packaged libraries